superandrew123/potholes/README.md

 ##Objectives:
 * ~~Read locations from mobile devices~~
 * ~~Store location data~~
-* Show locations on a google map
+* ~~Show locations on a google map~~
 * Check for duplicate reports
   * Display number of times that hole has been reported
+* Change alert message
+* Show a count of pot holes on a given route